SavNov/Writing/Jason Grace/Jason Grace Opening.md

 He rubbed his palms together.
 Gwen had taught it to him.
 Static electricity usually gathered, and he used it as a way to ground himself.

 This time, though, not a single spark.

+*Not fully awake yet.
+I shouldn't worry.*

 He looked above him.
 The sky was stormy gray.
 Something was missing, though.

 He closed his eyes, and focused on his heart.
 His heart.
 The most consistent source of electricity in his entire body.

 The final nail in the coffin.
 His heart rate was completely normal.
 Usually it would vary by a beat or two, over and under, but it was steady.

-It was like a son of Vulcan not having calloused hands.
+*Like a son of Vulcan not having calloused hands.*

 "Don't freak out."
 He told himself.
 "A wolf has no weakness.
 A wolf has no fear.
 You are a wolf."

 The moment he saw Gwen, he physically stopped.
 The Praetor was having a conversation… with Lupa.
 That *never* happened.

-"After a talk with a Lupa." was Camp Jupiter's "Once in a blue moon." for a reason.
+The hairs on the back of his neck stood up.

-*This just went from bad to worse.* Jason thought, hesitant on whether to join them or keep his distance.
+*Perhaps I should worry a little.* Jason thought, hesitant on whether to join them or keep his distance.
 Surely he wasn't going to interrupt a private conversation between his Praetor and—

 "Jason, finally, you have arrived.
-You, of all people, would be able to sense it."
+You, of all of us, would be able to sense it."
 Gwen said.

 Calm.
 Steady.
 Yet gentle and compassionate.
-He said nothing, waiting for her to continue.
+That didn't give him permission to speak out of turn, though.

 "Approach, Jason.
 I thought that went without saying."
-She said, and he did.
+She said, slightly exasperated, and he did.

 "Um, perhaps it is not my place to-" He said, making eye contact but not seeing her eyes.

-"I believe you are about to ask what you should be sensing, yes?"
+"Something about what you should be sensing, yes?"
 She asked and got straight to the point.

 He nodded meekly.

 The wolf goddess had said nothing yet.
 She sat on her back haunches, looking deep in thought.
+Still, her gaze seemed focused on him, like she was waiting for him to figure out what the rest of them had already deduced.
+A look he had grown accustomed to a while ago.

 "Can you sense it, Jason?
 Look above you.
 What is missing?"
 Gwen asked.

 Jason looked upward at the stormy sky.
-He hadn't wanted to make assumptions without cause, but Gwen had other plans.
+He hadn't wanted to make assumptions without cause, but Gwen had made it a requirement of compliance.

-"No lightning.
+"No… no lightning.
 There's no lightning."
-He said.
+He said, waiting to be told he was wrong.

 Lupa nodded.

 "Correct.
 No lightning.
 Something has happened."
 Gwen stated, anticipating his response.

 "Lupa says… what was it, exactly?"
 The Praetor eyed the wolf with slight confusion.

 Lupa's lips did not move, but Jason understood every word.
 He had spent years learning the wolf's language.

 *Demigods have always been of two camps.
 Two sides.
 One long conflict.
+Jason knows this well.*

+He didn't like the reminder that he seemed to be the only one constantly torn between two sides of himself.

-Jason knows this well.
-What happens to one is always mirrored in the other.
-Never directly, but mirrored.
-Something very important has gone missing on the other side, and it is affecting Rome.
+*What happens to one is always mirrored in the other.
+Something important has gone missing on the other side, and it is affecting Rome.
 I fear the Legion may lose something of similar importance in the coming days.*

 The Son of Jupiter did not like where this was going.
 Something important, important enough for Lupa to show up personally, had gone missing on the other side, and now Lupa suspected something similar would happen to Rome?
 His gut was telling him he knew exactly what had vanished, but he wouldn't point fingers.
 Not without evidence.
 Not without proof.